dugalex/DA-Enhanced-Pro/README.md

 --------------------------------------------------------------------
 This will not change the default "enhanced" skin.
 It will create a new "enhanced-pro" skin.

-Then, to update when directadmin is updated, get the latest enhanced.tar.gz skin from  [here](http://forum.directadmin.com/showthread.php?t=221&highlight=latest+enhanced) and install as "enhanced-pro" via Skin Manager at Reseller Level
+To update when directadmin has been updated, get the latest enhanced.tar.gz skin from  [here](http://forum.directadmin.com/showthread.php?t=221&highlight=latest+enhanced) and install as "enhanced-pro" via Skin Manager at Reseller Level.
+It will overwrite the default "enhanced" files but not the extra files that make the design work.

 --------------------------------------------------------------------